PUNISHMENTS & REWARDS – CONSEQUENCES & DISCIPLINE: PATRICK TOMLINSON (2021)

 The Need to Manage Ourselves

-Therefore, as well as considering the child-centred matters discussed in this article, we also need to ensure there are ways for the adults involved to process their feelings, to feel supported, and to be able to take a step back.
+Therefore, as well as considering the child-centred matters discussed in this article, we also need to ensure there are ways for the adults involved to process their feelings, feel supported, and be able to take a step back.
+Working on the issues involved is not something we are likely to feel we have ever mastered.
+There are many complexities involved, including how we manage ourselves.
+If we are working with children who have suffered complex trauma we will often be tested to the limit of our capacities.
 As in the children’s histories, the most punitive and unhelpful responses are likely to occur when adults are at the ‘end of their tether’.
+Or as Phillips (2013) says,

 Anglin, J. (2002) Pain, Normality, and the Struggle for Congruence: Reinterpreting Residential Care for Children and Youth, New York: The Haworth Press Inc.